buildit/gravity-metalsmith-seed/docs/tech.md

 - `twitterSiteId` - This is the `@username` twitter username for your site.
 - `ogType` - This is the [Open Graph](opengraph) object type.
 This should probably stay as `"website"` unless you know what you're doing.
-- `ogImage` - This is the [Open Graph](opengraph) image.
+- `ogImage` - This is the path to the [Open Graph](opengraph) image.
 When a user shares your site on a platform that supports open graph this image will be used to decorate that post/message.
 - `ogImageAlt` - This is the [Open Graph](opengraph) image alt text.
 This alt text is attached to the image for users who require the image describing to them.
 For example, visually impaired users.

 ### Environments: `config/envs.json`
-What an environment is.
+- What an environment is.
-What each environment is.
+- What each environment is.
-How to run each environment.
+- How to run each environment.

-- Robots
+## Robots

 - What
 - Why

-- Pages folder
+## Pages folder

-- Layouts folder
+## Layouts folder

-- Content folder
+## Content folder

-- Static folder
+## Static folder

-  - Icons
+### Icons

-- Google Tag Manager
+## Google Tag Manager

 - What
 - Why